-(j) Other limitations toon the contents.
+(i) Other limitations on the contents.

-The packaging design should be defined to the extent necessary to demonstrate compliance with the Transport Regulations, including; the following information should be included, as applicable:
+The packaging design should be defined to the extent necessary to demonstrate compliance with the Transport Regulations; the following information should be included, as applicable:

-- (a) Schematic drawings; - (b) The overall dimensions and the maximum mass of the package when fully loaded; - (c) A list of all packaging components important to safety and their materials; - (d) The maximum normal operating pressure (in the case of air transport).
+- (a) Schematic drawings; - (b) The overall dimensions and the maximum mass of the package when fully loaded: - (c) A list of all packaging components important to safety and their materials; - (d) The maximum normal operating pressure (in the case of air transport).

-Note: For radioactive material havingthat has other dangerous properties, the packing instructions appropriate to the other dangerous properties of the radioactive material are specified in Ref.
-[3], see paragraphpara.
+For radioactive material that has other dangerous properties, the packing instructions appropriate to the other dangerous properties of the radioactive material are specified in para.
 4.1.9.1.5 of Ref.
 [3] (or in the applicable regulations for the carriage of dangerous goods).
-For packages containing less than 0.1-kg of uranium hexafluoride, the packing instruction P603 in Chapterchapter 4.1 of Ref.
+For packages containing less than 0.1 kg of uranium hexafluoride, the packing instruction P603 in chapter 4.1 of Ref.
 [3] is applicable.

-The PDSR should include a complete list of all paragraphs of the international regulations [1, 3]Transport Regulations and other international or national regulations applicable to the respective package design.
+The PDSR should include a complete list of all paragraphs of the Transport Regulations and other international or national regulations applicable to the package design.

 Compliance of the package design with these regulations should be demonstrated in the PDSR.
-This could be donedemonstrated using a table (or any other written format) linking the appropriate items of the PDSR, where compliance is demonstrated, to the applicable paragraphs of the regulations.
+This could be demonstrated using a table (or any other written format) linking the appropriate items of the PDSR, where compliance is demonstrated, to the applicable paragraphs of the regulations.